yutannihilation/extendr/README.md

 ## Installation - Rust

-Extendr is available on [crates.io](https://crates.io/crates/extendr-api).
+ExtendR is available on [crates.io](https://crates.io/crates/extendr-api).

 Simply add this line to the `[dependencies]` section of a rust crate.
 You will then be able to call R code from Rust.